Salamence064/Slot-Car-Derby/README.md

 Track Number should range from 0 to 3.

 To move the car forward you can press 'w' or the up arrow, and to reverse the car, you can press 's' or the down arrow.
-If you wish to toggle the animation, press the space bar and you can reset the scene by pressing 'r'
+If you wish to toggle the animation, press the space bar and you can reset the scene by pressing 'r'.
+Finally, you can make the car free fall by pressing 'f'.

 Tasks:
  1. ~~Create a circular track and draw it to the screen~~